 Candidates use and evaluate the information in the two texts to create an argumentative/discursive response.
-Candidates write about 250-350 words, responding in one of the following text types: email, report, article or speech.
+Candidates respond in one of the following text types: email, report, article or speech.

 This exercise is about demonstrating understanding of the ideas in the reading texts.
 Candidates can develop their ideas but they should not bring their own ideas from outside the text.